Ra638/DATA-CLEANING-USING-SQL/README.md

 ## 🛡️ License
 This project is licensed under the MIT License.
 Feel free to use, modify, and share it with proper attribution.

-##🌟 About Me
+## 🌟 About Me
-I’m an aspiring data enthusiast passionate about solving real-world problems and working with teams.
-Connect with me on LinkedIn:
+I am Aspiring data enthusiast lokking to Contritube to real world Problems and Passionate of working with Teams catch up with me or as they say Ping me on Linkdin : www.linkedin.com/in/rayanahmed2002/
-🔗 www.linkedin.com/in/rayanahmed2002/